Credit Card Consolidation: Complete Guide to Combining Card Debt

 A credit card consolidation loan is an unsecured personal loan used specifically to pay off credit card balances.
 You receive a lump sum that goes directly to your credit card companies (or to you for manual payoff), then repay the loan in fixed monthly installments over 24-84 months.

-How it works: You apply with lenders like SoFi, Discover, or Happy Money, who evaluate your creditworthiness and offer rates typically between 5.99% and 24.99% depending on your credit profile.
+How it works: You apply with lenders like SoFi, Discover, or Happy Money, who evaluate your creditworthiness and offer rates typically between 6% and 25% depending on your credit profile.
 Once approved, many lenders will pay your credit cards directly, ensuring the funds are used for consolidation.
+For a deep dive, see our guide on personal loans for debt consolidation.

 Pros